INTEGRATIVE & HOLISTIC VETERINARY CARE

 Dr. Schlesinger went on to study Chinese Herbal Therapy under Master Herbalist Gary Allen D.O.M., an Albuquerque-based National Board-Certified Acupuncturist who specializes in herbal medicine.
 Dr. Allen studied under Dr. Keshuang Zhao, one of China's top herbalists.
 Since 1996, Dr. Allen has been instrumental in educating and teaching Chinese Herbal therapy to Veterinarians and has instructed some of the top Veterinary Chinese Herbalists in the United States.
 He had also been a guest lecturer on herbal therapy for IVAS and at UC Davis Veterinary School.

 From 2012 to 2013, Dr. Schlesinger also worked with Dr. Christine Wilson in her practice.
-Dr. Wilson’s long experience and expertise in Traditional Chinese Veterinary Medicine has been a great influence on Dr.
+Dr. Wilson’s experience and expertise in Traditional Chinese Veterinary Medicine was a great influence on Dr. Schlesinger

 NOTE: add a caption.

-Schlesinger.
-In 2014 Dr. Schlesinger continued his training in the Advanced Acupuncture Program at the Chi Institute under the supervision of Huisheng Xie, DVM, PhD, Founder and President of the Chi Institute.
+In 2014 Dr. Schlesinger continued his training in the Advanced Acupuncture Program at the Chi Institute under the supervision of Huisheng Xie, DVM, PhD, Founder and President of the Chi Institute (now named Chi University).

 Dr. Schlesinger uses an integrated approach toward the treatment of your pet.
 Using Traditional Chinese Veterinary Medicine, nutrition and aspects of western or allopathic veterinary medicine performed by your regular veterinarian, Dr. Schlesinger combines modalities for optimum results.